Noah Mbamba

-Noah Mbamba-Muanda, known as Noah Mbamba (born 5 January 2005) is a Belgian professional footballer who plays as a defender for Bundesliga club Bayer Leverkusen.
+Noah Mbamba-Muanda (born 5 January 2005) is a Belgian professional footballer who plays as a defensive midfielder and centre-back for Belgian Pro League club Dender, on loan from Bundesliga club Bayer Leverkusen.

 Club career

-On 22 January 2021, Mbamba made his debut for Brugge's reserve side, Club NXT in the Belgian First Division B against Lierse.
+On 22 January 2021, Mbamba made his debut for Club Brugge's reserve side, Club NXT in the Belgian First Division B against Lierse.

 He made his league debut for the senior squad of Brugge in the Belgian First Division A on 23 May 2021, when he started in the game against Genk, at the age of 16.

 He made his Champions league debut on 3 November 2021 against Manchester City at the age of 16.

 On 14 January 2023, Mbamba joined German club Bayer Leverkusen for an undisclosed fee, signing a contract until June 2028.

+On 19 June 2024, Mbamba joined Fortuna Düsseldorf on loan for the 2024–25 season.
+On 4 February 2025, he returned to Belgium on a new loan to Dender.
+On 9 April 2025, the loan to Dender was extended for the 2025–26 season.

 International career

 Born in Belgium, Mbamba is of Congolese descent.
 He is a youth international for Belgium.